A-New-BellHope/bellhopcuda/README.md

 - Generally, the speedup in multithreaded mode roughly scales with the number of logical CPU cores, with a scaling factor roughly ranging from 0.5 to 1.2 (e.g. a 6-core, 12-thread CPU will often get a 6x-15x speedup).
-- If you have a reasonably modern (but consumer-grade) GPU and the run uses a large number of rays (in the 10,000s or more), the speedup from CUDA will often be a few times above than the CPU speedup (e.g. 20x-100x).
+- If you have a reasonably modern (but consumer-grade) GPU and the run uses a large number of rays (in the 10,000s or more), the speedup of the CUDA version will often be a few times above the CPU speedup (e.g. 20x-100x compared to the Fortran version).
 Conversely, if there are a small number of rays, the CUDA performance will be worse than the CPU performance.

 Some factors affecting the performance are discussed below.